kyuupichan/electrumx/docs/HOWTO.rst

     git clone https://github.com/kyuupichan/electrumx.git
     cd electrumx

-You can install with setup.py, or run the code from the source tree or a copy of it.
+You can install with `setup.py` or run the code from the source tree or a copy of it.

 You should create a standard user account to run the server under;
 your own is probably adequate unless paranoid.
 The paranoid might also want to create another user account for the daemontools logging process.
-The sample scripts and these instructions assume it is all under one account which I have called 'electrumx'.
+The sample scripts and these instructions assume it is all under one account which I have called *electrumx*.

 Next create a directory where the database will be stored and make it writeable by the electrumx account.
 I recommend this directory live